Synapse-Flux-Lab/rag-loom/docs/docs/operations/security.md

 - Enable metrics (`ENABLE_METRICS=true`) and integrate with alerting platforms to detect anomalies.
 - Capture audit logs for ingestion and generation events, including user identifiers where appropriate.
-- Establish incident response procedures and practice disaster recovery (see [Deployment](./deployment) for backup steps).
+- Establish incident response procedures and practice disaster recovery (coordinate with the runbooks in [Scaling](./scaling) and [Troubleshooting](./troubleshooting)).

 ## Dependency Management